VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 If you have Prometheus HA pairs with replicas `r1` and `r2` in each pair, then configure each `r1` to write data to `victoriametrics-addr-1`, while each `r2` should write data to `victoriametrics-addr-2`.

+### Retention

+Retention is configured with `-retentionPeriod` command-line flag.
+For instance, `-retentionPeriod=3` means that the data will be stored for 3 months and then deleted.
+Data is split in per-month subdirectories inside `<-storageDataPath>/data/small` and `<-storageDataPath>/data/big` folders.
+Directories for months outside the configured retention are deleted on the first day of new month.
+In order to keep data according to `-retentionPeriod` max disk space usage is going to be `-retentionPeriod` + 1 month.
+For example if `-retentionPeriod` is set to 1, data for January is deleted on March 1st.

 ### Multiple retentions